In This Article

 A ChexSystems security freeze is when you freeze your report to stop the agency from releasing your personal information without your consent or authorization.
 Doing this prevents other people from opening a new account or line of credit in your name or pretending to be you.
 ChexSystems implements this process and lets consumers initiate a freeze to help prevent identity theft and fraud.

-Getting denied a bank account can be frustrating and discouraging.
-But, don’t let it set back your motivation to improve your financial circumstances.
-Reviewing your ChexSystems report to see if you can do anything to improve your chances of getting approved is the first step to take.
+Not being able to open a bank account can be stressful, but don’t let it stop your mission to improve your financial circumstances.
+Reviewing your ChexSystems report to identify areas you can work on to get approved is a positive first step.
 Consider making the switch to Chime to positively impact your financial situation and help get your reputation back on track!